laytenter/Insider-London/_posts/2012-12-21-high-line-london-underground.md

 ---
-id: 3432
 title: High Line
-date: 2012-12-21T13:14:32+00:00
+date: '2012-12-21 13:14:32'
-author: london75
-layout: post
-guid: http://www.insider-london.co.uk/?p=3432
-permalink: /high-line-london-underground/
 categories:
 - blog
 - Green London
 - London Underground/Tube
+id: 3432
+author: london75
+layout: post
+guid: http://www.insider-london.co.uk/?p=3432
+permalink: "/high-line-london-underground/"
 tags:
 - London Underground
 - mushroom garden
 - quirky london
 - Tube
+slug: high-line-london-underground

 ---
 You may have noticed a petition doing the rounds to open up London’s disused underground railways (we&#8217;ve certainly been tweeting it like mad).
 It might surprise you to learn that there are no less than _twenty-six_ disused stations underneath London: that&#8217;s a whole lotta disused space for a cramped city.
 (Who&#8217;s betting you&#8217;ll grumble about this fact the next time you&#8217;re crushed to within an inch of your life on a busy tube platform).